-Suggested activities include: walking, jogging, or cycling along the path from Micro Beach; visiting the Carillon Belltower, U.S. Memorial Court of Honor, Smiling Cove Marina, and various historic and cultural sites; picnicking and barbecuing at designated areas; playing tennis or other sports; relaxing on the beach or picnic areas; observing plants, birds, and flowers in the wetlands and mangrove forest; and attending a special event or activity, such as the Flametree Festival, Liberation Festival, or a beach clean up.
+Suggested activities include: walking, jogging, or cycling along the path originating at Micro Beach; visiting the Carillon Bell Tower, Memorial Court of Honor and Flag Circle, and Smiling Cove Marina; picnicking or barbecuing in designated areas; playing tennis or other sports; relaxing on the beach; observing plants, birds, and flowers; attending a special event or activity.

 Basic Visit Recommendations

 Set aside one or two hours to visit the park.
 Begin at the Visitor Center by watching the film and spending some time in the exhibit which illustrates the events of the Battle of Saipan in 1944 during World War II.
 Conclude your visit with a stroll around the park to visit the Memorial Court of Honor and Flag Circle, the Carillon Bell Tower, World War II Artifacts, and Smiling Cove Marina.

 For an extended visit to the park, you may wish to include additional time to enjoy the many local flora and fauna, birding, playing tennis or other sports, spending time on the beach or perhaps an afternoon picnic.

 See the Calendar of Events for current listings.

 Micro Beach is one of the finest windsurfing beaches in the Marianas.
 Smiling Cove Marina offers visitors an opportunity to visit Mañagaha Island or take a sunset cruise in the lagoon.
 The tourist district of Garapan is located within walking distance from the park and offers a variety of shops, restaurants, and other attractions.

 No lodging or camping facilities exist in the park.

 Food and Supplies